arsh-singh05/Basic-Google-Go-Lang/README.md

 ### ![alt text](https://mobcoder.com/blog/wp-content/uploads/google-go.jpg)

-This repository contains sample code and tutorials for learning the basics of Google Go (Golang).
+WWelcome to Go Lang Basics, a comprehensive repository designed to help developers learn the Go programming language from scratch.
+Whether you are a beginner or have some experience with Go, this repository provides a wide range of examples and explanations to help you deepen your understanding of the language.
+It contains sample code and tutorials for learning the basics of Google Go (Golang).
 Go is a modern programming language that is simple, efficient, and easy to learn.
 It is a great choice for building web servers, command-line tools, and other types of software.

 Go is a popular programming language that is widely used in industry and has a strong and growing community of developers.
 It is known for its simplicity, concurrency support, and performance, which makes it a good choice for a variety of applications.